 As always, the goal is for the rules to be both accurate and easy to understand.
-The attached revised draft would reduce the rule's complexity somewhat by eliminating the option of using a settled statement as the record of the documents filed in the case of using, the requirement to describe the proceedings to be included in the settled statement, and the requirement to summarize the trial court judgment.
-But the subcommittee could consider working on further revisions to make this rule less complex and easier to understand.
-In thinking about whether and when this might be done, there are a few things the subcommittee may want to consider:
+The attached revised draft would reduce the rule's complexity somewhat by eliminating the following:

+- The option of using a settled statement as the record of the documents filed in the case; - The requirement to describe the proceedings to be included in the settled statement, and - The requirement to summarize the trial court judgment.

+The rules subcommittee discussed whether to work on further revisions to make this rule less complex and easier to understand.
+In thinking about this, the subcommittee considered the following:

-Overall, the California Rules of Court are not written with self-represented litigants as intended the target audience.
+- Overall, the California Rules of Court are not written with self-represented litigants as intended the target audience.
 Legal terminology is commonly used throughout the rules.
-Rather than modifying the rules, the way that the council and its advisory committees have

-- tried to help self-represented litigants navigate procedural requirements is through information sheets and resources on the self-help website; - The proposed amendments to rule 8.137 are based in large part on the existing language of rule 8.837.
-This raises the question about whether it would be preferable to consider changes to similar provisions in both rules at the same time, or whether proceed with different language in rule 8.137 and then consider whether to modify rule 8.837 at a later date. - Depending on how extensive the possible revisions to rule 8.137 were, the proposal might need to be circulated for public comment again before being recommended for adoption by the council.
+If this rule were revised with the goal of gearing the language toward self-represented litigants, it would be inconsistent with the rest of the California Rules of Court.
+Rather than modifying the rules, the way that the council and its advisory committees have tried to help selfrepresented litigants navigate procedural requirements is through information sheets and resources on the self-help website. - The proposed amendments to rule 8.137 are based in large part on the existing language of rule 8.837.
+This raises the question about whether it would be preferable to consider changes to similar provisions in both rules at the same time. - If the committee wants to make changes to rule 8.137 beyond those that were circulated, depending on how extensive the possible revisions are, the proposal might need to be circulated for public comment again before being recommended for adoption by the council.